containers/podman-desktop/tests/playwright/README.md

 Testing Framework dedicated to a Podman Desktop and its extensions.

-## How to build locally from podman-desktop repo
+## How to developer using locally built @podman-desktop/tests-playwright

 0. git clone podman-desktop
 1. Install Node.js 20 (ideal is to use `nvm`)
 2. checkout to `tests/playwright`
 3. Install local dependencies: `yarn install`
+4. Implement changes to the e2e tests library
-4. Build: `yarn build`
+5. Build: `yarn build`
-5. Create Local package `npm run package`
+6. Create local package `npm run package`, this will produce an archive
-6. In YOUR repository, update `package.json` file
+7. In YOUR repository, update `package.json` file
-7. Create a devDependencies on `@podman-desktop/tests-playwright`
+8. Use dependecy on `@podman-desktop/tests-playwright`, using `file:../podman-desktop/tests/playwright/podman-desktop-tests-playwright-1.9.0.tgz`
+9. `yarn install` -> this should extract the content of locally built archive into `node_modules` in your repo
-8. Write your E2E tests
+10. Write your E2E tests with use of your changes to `@podman-desktop/tests-playwright`

-## Usage
+## Usage of @podman-desktop/tests-playwright in your repository

-1. Add necessary dependencies, ie. devDependencies: "@podman-desktop/tests-playwright": "^1.8.0"
+1. Add necessary dependencies, ie. `devDependencies`: `"@podman-desktop/tests-playwright": "^1.8.0"`
-2. Additional dependencies like vitest or playwright
+2. Add additional dependencies like `vitest` and `playwright`

 ### Test Runner Context and Hook extending